colorfy-software/react-native-colorfy-template/README.md

-  ├── scripts // Various useful scripts accessible via the commands in package.json │   ├── build-unsigned-ipa.sh // Builds an unsigned IPA of any iOS target │   ├── create-pipeline-badge.sh // Creates status SVG badge for the Bitbucket Pipelines to use │   ├── run-detox-ci.sh // Runs Detox in AppCenter (if @appcenter tag was used to setup project) │   ├── postinstall.sh // Runs after each modification to the project dependencies list to run Jetifier and update Pods │   ├── sign-android.sh // Generates a keystore file to sign Android APKs │   └── silence-recycled-files-warning.js // Silence some annoying warning to pollute the console ├── src // App root folder
+  ├── scripts // Various useful scripts accessible via the commands in package.json │   ├── build-unsigned-ipa.sh // Builds an unsigned IPA of any iOS target │   ├── create-pipeline-badge.sh // Creates status SVG badge for the Bitbucket Pipelines to use │   ├── generate-signed-android-keystore.sh // Generates a keystore file to sign Android APKs │   ├── postinstall.sh // Runs after each modification to the project dependencies list to run Jetifier and update Pods │   ├── run-detox-ci.sh // Runs Detox in AppCenter (if @appcenter tag was used to setup project) │   └── silence-recycled-files-warning.js // Silence some annoying warning that pollute the console ├── src // App root folder
   │   ├── api // Contains all the API requests
   │   │   ├── api.ts